onap/vnfrqts-requirements/docs/Chapter5.rst

 template in naming parameters, for each VM type in the VNF with the following exceptions:

--  The four OpenECOMP Metadata parameters must not be prefixed with a common {vm-type} identifier.
+-  The four ONAP Metadata parameters must not be prefixed with a common {vm-type} identifier.
 They are *vnf\_name*, *vnf\_id*, *vf\_module\_id*, *vf\_module\_name*.